Building my Unraid NAS server

 I wanted my NAS to last me a while and I wanted decent parts as a result.
 I was able to start of the build by grabbing 3 * 4TB hard drives relatively cheap from a deal I spotted on OzBargain.
 Here's the parts list for my NAS build:

 I found that the bulk of my research around my NAS build was choosing the case.
-I wanted a case that had a small form factor (mini-itx) and was able to fit a good amount of HDDs.
+I wanted a case that had a small form factor (Mini-ITX) and was able to fit a good amount of HDDs.
 After doing a bit of research, I was very happy with the Fractal Design Node 304 Mini-ITX/DTX Case.
 It is very space efficient and despite it's small size, it can fit up to 6 HDDs.
+A cheaper, smaller (can fit 3 HDDs) case I was considering was the Cooler Master 110 RC.

 After I successfully connected to the web UI on another computer by opening up my browsing and navigating to